Incarnations of the Doctor

 - Limited Wardrobe: An old-fashioned Edwardian ensemble; typically white-and-black-checked or grey trousers, white wing-collar shirt, waistcoat, black frock coat, and occasionally an Astrakhan hat and a black cloak.
 Compared to later Doctors, he showed a much greater tendency to change into appropriate period dress for "historical" stories.

 - Malicious Misnaming: The First Doctor likes mispronouncing Ian Chesterton's last name to annoy him, although he still manages to get it wrong when he's talking to himself.

-- The Millstone: In Season 1, he spends most of his time getting the party into trouble that Ian or Barbara are then obliged to get them out of.
+- The Millstone: In Season 1, he spends most of his time getting the party into trouble, and then Ian or Barbara are obliged to get them out of it.